shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “It’s Nephalie.
 And don’t do this again, *please*.”
 She left.

-Mudrich handed Ersatzica the hoof clippings.
-She moved the bed back to where it had been.
-Then she carried the boots to Ersie’s workshop.
+Mudrich handed Ersatzica the hoof clippings, who stuck them in a jar glued to the wall.

 “So what do you think these boots do?”
 Mudrich said.